marijnh/Eloquent-JavaScript/19_paint.md

 ## The canvas

 The first component we'll define is the part of the interface that displays the picture as a grid of colored boxes.
-The component is responsible for two things: showing a picture and communicating ((pointer event))s on that picture to the rest of the application.
+This component is responsible for two things: showing a picture and communicating ((pointer event))s on that picture to the rest of the application.